 Unlike multi-level marketing companies, pyramid schemes are fraudulent because compensation is primarily derived from the fees paid by new recruits to the scheme.
 Participants have to recruit others to the plan to make money.
 As participants join, additional people must be recruited so that current participants can be paid.
 The pyramid eventually collapses because participants exhaust the pool of people available and willing to join.
 Often goods or services are offered in an attempt to appear legal.
 If more money is raised by recruiting than by sales, be wary.

-Investment fraud that involves the payment of returns to existing investors from funds contributed by new investors.
+Investment fraud involves the payment of returns to existing investors from funds contributed by new investors.
 Ponzi scheme organizers often solicit new investors by promising to invest funds in opportunities claimed to generate high returns with little or no risk.
 In many Ponzi schemes, the fraudsters focus on attracting new money to make promised payments to earlier-stage investors to create the false appearance that investors are profiting from a legitimate business.

 Affinity Group Fraud